-I’m super excited to unveil Project Longhorn, a new way to build distributed block storage for cloud- and container-based deployments.
+I’m super excited to unveil [Project Longhorn], a new way to build distributed block storage for container and cloud deployment models.
 Following the principles of microservices, we have leveraged containers to build distributed block storage out of small independent components, and use container orchestration to coordinate these components to form a resilient distributed system.

 At a high level, Longhorn allows you to:

 - **Pool local disks or network storage **mounted in compute or dedicated storage hosts.

 - **Create block storage volumes for containers and virtual machines. **You can specify the size of the volume, IOPS requirements, and the number of synchronous replicas you want across the hosts that supply the storage resource for the volume.
 Replicas are thin-provisioned on the underlying disks or network storage.

 - **Create a dedicated storage controller for each volume. **This is perhaps the most unique feature of Longhorn compared to most existing distributed storage systems, which are typically built with sophisticated controller software and can serve anywhere from hundreds to millions of volumes.
 With the one controller per volume approach, Longhorn turns each volume into a microservice.

 - Schedule multiple replicas across multiple compute or storage hosts.
 Longhorn monitors the health of each replica and performs repairs, rebuilding the replica when necessary.

 - **Operate storage controllers and replicas as Docker containers. **A volume with three replicas, for example, will result in four containers.